 Posted: December 16, 2015

 Here's a small piece of electronic artwork: a half adder made out of transistors.
 This is really a pretty basic circuit, although as seen from the wires on the circuit below, kind of a pain in the neck to wire up.
-I left out pull-down resistors on the base pins of all the transistors which was probably not the best idea.
-If anyone is repeating this project, put 10k resistors from every transistor gate to ground and remove the resistors from the switches.
 This project ends up being an extension of an earlier XOR gate project I did with the difference being it wasn't done with conductive ink and there is also an AND gate added.

 Below is the half adder circuit made from 2N7000 MOSFETs.
 The two LED's at the bottom left represent the answer to the math problem button 1 + button 2.
 The buttons are lined up above the 1's column and the LED on the left is the 2's column (can also be thought of as the carry bit).